 The Seasons on Lake Joseph

 Whether you visit in the middle of the summer or at the height of the snow season, Lake Joseph is a marvel.
 The winter creates a snowy white wonderland where you can ski, snowmobile or snowshoe through some of the best cottage country trails.
 The fall brings the spectacular sight of changing leaves, providing a gentle backdrop to your evening campfire by the lake.
-And finally, the spring and summer awaken the lake like never before, and you are free to enjoy all the sparkling waters provide.
+The spring and summer awaken the lake like never before, and you are free to enjoy all the sparkling waters provide.

 New activities and vastly changing landscapes await you at Lake Joseph.